Improving my Productivity

 6) Most of my tasks are about meetings and feedback

 I ran my todo list through a word cloud generator, to see if there is anything that stuck out.
 The outcome is interesting: As a team lead, most of my day to day tasks are about meetings and feedback.
-The big letters “BI2” stand for Bubble Island 2 – a mobile game we launched in the end of 2016.
+The big letters “BI2” stand for Bubble Island 2 – a mobile game we launched at the end of 2016.
 For sure my biggest project for that year!

 If I look at the tasks I canceled the most in 2016, the words “Kitchen Gallery” stand out.
 The Kitchen Gallery is our famous wall of employee faces in the Wooga kitchen.
-Together with the HR team, I take the responsibility to keep the this analogue wall of pictures up to date.
+Together with the HR team, I take the responsibility to keep this analog wall of pictures up to date.
 Not good enough, as I could read from the data.

 7) Short task descriptions are good

 Finding patterns between tasks that I fulfill and those I keep postponing or cancel altogether is my main motivation for this little exercise.
-Besides word similarities, there’s another interesting correlation: Shorter task descriptions are more likely to be finished, while longer tasks will be pushed or left left open.
+Besides word similarities, there’s another interesting correlation: Shorter task descriptions are more likely to be finished, while longer tasks will be pushed or left open.
 The median length for tasks I’ve done is 17 characters, while tasks with 20 and more tend to stay undone.

 But!
 If a task is too short, it’s more likely that I won’t do it.
 In my 2016 list, the median length of canceled tasks was lower than 16.
-My learning: If you want it to get done, stay in the sweet spot around 17 characters per todo.
+My learning: If you want it to get done, stay in the sweet spot around 17 characters per to do.